chesterxgchen/spa/README.md

 ```

-Here is the complete usage:
+Here is the complete usage (using the Coffee example from Slick) :

 ```
     val coffees = List(Coffee("Colombian", 101, 7.99),